 Prevention is always better than treatment.
-By actively preventing disease and decay through regular home care, professional dental cleanings and regular exams, you will maintain a healthy, beautiful smile.
+Here at Marquette Dentistry, we believe that prevention is a major key factor in having a healthy smile.
+By actively preventing disease and decay through regular home care, professional dental cleanings, and regular exams, you will maintain a healthy, beautiful smile.

 - Professional Cleanings